petedyerarm/cluster-bring-up/virtual-cluster/README.md

 ## 1. Build and install `kubectl-vc`

-VirtualCluster offers a handy `kubectl` plugin, we can build and use it by following this process.
+VirtualCluster offers a handy `kubectl` plugin, we can build and use it by following this process, which is also in [create_vc_components.sh](https://github.com/petedyerarm/cluster-bring-up/tree/main/virtual-cluster/create_vc_components.sh)

 ```bash
 sudo apt install -y make golang awscli